theNewDynamic/oregonsadventurecoast.com/content/blog/2018-03-02-clamming-for-beginners-or-how-to-be-the-boss-of-clamming.md

 ---
 title: Clamming 101...Can You Dig It?
-date: 2018-03-03T02:13:38.000Z
+date: 2018-03-03T02:13:38.000+00:00
-description: >+
-  If you've been anywhere along the Oregon Coast, you've probably heard a lot about clamming; but you might be wondering why it's so popular among natives and visitors.
+description: "If you've been anywhere along the Oregon Coast, you've probably heard a lot about clamming; but you might be wondering why it's so popular among natives and visitors.
 Clamming is appealing to many Oregonians and visitors because it is relatively easy and the reward is a tasty treat best served in chowder, steamed or fried.
-There are no special skills required, no expensive equipment, and beginners can usually pick it up quite easily.
+There are no special skills required, no expensive equipment, and beginners can usually pick it up quite easily.\n\n"
 tags:
 - Bait and Tackle
 - Clam Digging
 - Clamming
 - Clamming for Beginners
 - Clamming tips
 - Clamming tutorial
 - Fresh Clams
 - Fried Clams
 - How to Clean Clams
 - How to Go Clamming
 - Oregon Clams
 - Oregon Coast Clamming
 - Pacific Northwest Clamming
 - Pacific Northwest Clams
 - Razor Clams
 - Steamed Clams
 categories:
 - Fishing
 - Crabbing & Clamming
-image: /img/03-02-18-claming-101.jpg
+image: "/img/03-02-18-claming-101.jpg"
+warning: true

 ---
 If you've been anywhere along the Oregon Coast, you've probably heard a lot about clamming; but you might be wondering why it's so popular among natives and visitors.
 Clamming is appealing to many Oregonians and visitors because it is relatively easy and the reward is a tasty treat best served in chowder, steamed or fried.
 There are no special skills required, no expensive equipment, and beginners can usually pick it up quite easily.